 Mastering verbs in the past tense, encompassing both regular and irregular forms, is an essential step towards achieving fluency and accuracy in English.
 By understanding the rules, memorizing irregular forms, and practicing consistently, you can confidently express actions, events, and states that occurred in the past.
 Remember to focus on high-frequency irregular verbs, use mnemonics to aid memorization, and read widely to internalize correct usage.

 Now that you have a comprehensive understanding of verbs in the past tense, it's time to put your knowledge into practice.
-Write a short story, recount a personal experience, or simply engage in a conversation with a friend, focusing on using past tense verbs correctly.
+But write a short story, recount a personal experience, or simply engage in a conversation with a friend, focusing on using past tense verbs correctly.
 The more you practice, the more natural and intuitive your usage will become.
 Take the next step and enhance your communication skills today!